CrossTheHorizon/AsyncDisplayQueue/README.md

 # AsyncDisplayQueue
-This is a simple Tool to avoid delay in displaying cell of UITableView.
+>This is a simple Tool to avoid delay in displaying cell of UITableView.
-The draft idea is to separate slow UI works into many tasks.
-Only one task will be comment on one frame, so that no delay will happen.
+>The draft idea is to separate slow UI works into many tasks.
+Only one task will be commit on one frame, so that no delay will happen.
 So I set up a queue, and use CADisplayLink to fire each tasks when vSync happen.
+And I add a DisplayId to find out whether the tableview is reused and the task is not necessory.

-This tool is very easy to use, here is an example,
+>This tool is very easy to use, here is an example,

 ```